noamross/noamross.net/content/_index.md

 I am a practitioner and advocate of reproducible research, open science, and justice and inclusion in my fields.
-I am a founding editor for software peer-review at [rOpenSci](http://ropensci.org), and have a variety of projects related reproducibility using [R statistical computer language](https://www.r-project.org/).
+I am a founding editor for software peer-review at [rOpenSci](http://ropensci.org), and have a variety of projects related to reproducibility using [R statistical computer language](https://www.r-project.org/).